onigetoc/require2import/README.md

     node src/sum.js // now it's working and the console.log show the result '8'

 Some example test i did to see if it's worked and helped me to create this projet.
-Don't forget to go to the path example dolder to try and test it.
+Do not forget to the path example folder to try and test it and change or add `"type": "module"` in your project package.json to allow modules import.

     cd examples